 Choose one colour.
-This can be a dark neutral such as black (although check if navy or grey look better against your skin-tone) or it can be a light neutral now that we are moving into summer (try white, cream or ecru).
+This can be a dark neutral such as black (although check if another neutral colour works better with your skin-tone).
 This will form the basis of your outfit.

 Option 1 – Add a piece of statement jewellery